oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-volume/README.md

 	$ docker run -ti --network=InfraNET --rm store/oracle/database-instantclient:12.2.0.1 sqlplus sys/Oradoc_db1@InfraDB:1521/InfraDB.us.oracle.com AS SYSDBA

 	SQL> alter user sys identified by MYDBPasswd container=all;

+### Build and Run RCU
+Many of the Oracle Fusion Middleware components require the existence of schemas in a database prior to installation.
+These schemas are created and loaded in your database using the Repository Creation Utility (RCU).
+To facilitate running RCU you can build an image using the Dockerfile.rcu.
+      `$ docker build -f Dockerfile -t 12213-fmw-rcu .`

+To run RCU start a container from the image created

+      `$ docker run -d --name RCU --network=InfraNET -v HOSTPATH/OracleFMWInfrastructure/samples/12213-domain-in-volume/properties:/u01/oracle/properties 12213-fmw-rcu`

+**NOTE**: To have access to the `RCU.out` map volume `/u01/oracle/` in the admin server container.

 ### Build the FMW Infrastructure Domain Image
 There are two Dockerfiles to build the FMW Infrastructure Image, one creates the domain in a volume in the host and one persists a domain inside of a Docker image.